 Love is a bit harder.
 She argued that the opposite of Love is not hate; hate is a response.
 The real opposite of Love is fear.
 That is why we believe that perfect Love drives out all fear (1 John 4:18).

 Having this knowledge has made a significant impact in how I live my day-to-day.
-The devil wants us to be motivated by pride, despair and fear.
+The devil wants us to be motivated by pride (or doubt), despair and fear.
 On the complete other hand, Jesus wants us always to be motivated by Faith, Hope and Love.